transformervsmlpmixer/Transformer_Vs_MLP_mixer/README.md

-**Results for mixer on the CIFAR10 CIFAR100 and the SVHN datasets we can see that the optimal ratio is always greater > 1 as claimed.**
+**Attached are results for mixer on the CIFAR10 CIFAR100 and the SVHN datasets we can see that the optimal ratio is always greater > 1 as claimed.**